 An MMTC shall follow its written and approved operation procedures in the operation of its MMTC facilities.
-Operating procedures shall include (i) security measures in compliance with the Massachusetts Regulations; (ii) employee security policies including personal safety and crime prevention techniques; (iii) hours of operation and after-hours contact information; (iv) storage and waste disposal protocols in compliance with state law; (v) a description of the various strains of marijuana that will be cultivated and dispensed, and the forms that will be dispensed; (vi) procedures to ensure accurate recordkeeping including inventory protocols; (vii) plans for quality control; (viii) a staffing plan and staffing records; (ix) emergency procedures; (x) alcohol, smoke, and drug-free workplace policies; (xi) a plan describing how confidential information will be maintained; (xii) a policy for the immediately dismissal of MMTC agents engaged in diversion or unsafe practices, or who has been the subject of certain criminal proceedings; (xiii) disclosure of a list of all directors, members, and executives upon request; (xiv) policies and procedures for the handling of cash on MMTC premises including storage, collection frequency and transport to financial institutions; (xv) standards and procedures for workplace safety; and (xvi) a description of the MMTC"s patient education activities.
-For MMTC cultivation operations, there are 11 tiers of cultivator licenses ranging from a maximum of 5,000 square feet (Tier 1) to between 90,001 to 100,000 square feet of canopy (Tier 11).
-MMTCs can apply to change their tier classification to expand or reduce production.
+Operating procedures must include, but not limited to security measures; employee security policies; hours of operation and after-hours contact information; storage and waste disposal protocols; a description of the various strains of marijuana that will be cultivated and dispensed, and the forms that will be dispensed; procedures to ensure accurate recordkeeping plans for quality control; a staffing plan and staffing records; emergency procedures; alcohol, smoke, and drug-free workplace policies; a plan describing how confidential information will be maintained; a policy for the immediately dismissal of MMTC agents engaged in diversion or unsafe practices, or who has been the subject of certain criminal proceedings; disclosure of a list of all directors, members, and executives upon request; policies and procedures for the handling of cash on MMTC premises; standards and procedures related to pricing, price changes, and financial hardship; policies for energy efficiency and conservation; policies and procedures for workplace safety; and a description of the MMTC"s patient education activities.

 The siting of MMTC locations is expressly subject to local/municipal approvals pursuant to state law, and municipalities control the permitting application process that an MMTC must comply with.
-More specifically, an MMTC shall comply with all local requirements regarding siting and unless a locality adopts a less restrictive requirement, an MMTC shall not be sited within a radius of five hundred feet of a school, daycare center, or any facility in which children commonly congregate.
-The 500-foot distance under this section is measured in a straight line from the nearest point of the facility in question to the nearest point of the proposed MMTC.
-The Massachusetts Regulations require that MMTCs limit their inventory of seeds, plants, and useable marijuana to reflect the projected needs of registered qualifying patients.
+Massachusetts Regulations require that MMTCs limit their inventory of seeds, plants, and useable marijuana to reflect the projected needs of registered qualifying patients.
 An MMTC shall only dispense to a registered qualifying patient or caregiver who has a current valid certification.